kgrewee/roobie/README.md

 - fnt - Font
 - csr - Cursor

-## Sizing

-When a class needs to have different sizes, we use this convention.
+### Sizes

+Classes need to have different sizes, they are also abbreviated.
+We use a basic and very relatable convention, much like the one you'd see at a store.
+Small, Medium, Large & Extra Large are offered for most classes.
+Extreme value are offered for some classes, such as txt, like Extra Extra Small & Extra Extra Large.
 Values for sizes are configurable at the top of `roobie.css`.

-- xs - Extra small
+...
 - s - Small
 - m - Medium
 - l - Large
 - xl - Extra large

-Some classes, such as txt, offer more extreme sizes.
+...

+More extreme sizes follow the same convention.

+### Examples

+A few examples to get you started.
+No content, just classes to demonstrate.
+Link `roobie.css` to your html and try them out.

+Container with 100% width
+<div class="div"></div>

+Container with padding
+<div class="pad"></div>

+Container with flex row
+<div class="flx-row"></div>

+Link styled as a Button
+<a class="btn"></a>

+Styled input box
+<input class="inp"></input>

+Small block of content
+<span class="tag"></span>

+Styled list
+<ul class="ul"></ul>